First Battle of Newtonia: Prelude

 This state of affairs did not last long.
 Price sent some of his troops into Missouri to obtain supplies and recruit new volunteers.
 The state was also raided by Confederate forces including the command of Colonel Joseph C. Porter, and was plagued by guerrilla attacks from bushwhackers including William Quantrill.
 At one point Quantrill's guerrillas combined with a regular Confederate force commanded by Colonel John T. Hughes.
 This combined force defeated a Union force at the First Battle of Independence on August 11.
 Union forces suffered another defeat on August 15, at the Battle of Lone Jack.
 The resurgence in Confederate activity was an embarrassment to the commander of the Union's Department of the Missouri, Brigadier General John M. Schofield, who was replaced by Curtis and relegated to the command of the Army of the Frontier.

-During this period of increased Confederate activity in Missouri, Confederate Colonel Douglas H. Cooper began an incursion into the southwestern portion of the state.
+This period of increased Confederate activity in Missouri was related to Major General Thomas C. Hindman's efforts to rebuild Confederate strength in Arkansas.
+While Hindman was successful in forging an army in an underdeveloped region, his methods were unpopular with prominent Arkansas civilians and he was replaced by Major General Theophilus H. Holmes.
+Hindman retained a field command under Holmes and pushed a 6,000-man force into northwestern Arkansas and the southwestern portion of Missouri.
+Cavalry forces under Colonel Douglas H. Cooper were positioned in Missouri, with Hindman's infantry component still in Arkansas near Elkhorn Tavern under the command of James S. Rains, a brigadier general in the Missouri State Guard.
+Hindman himself had been recalled to Little Rock, Arkansas, by Holmes.
 Cooper's force included the cavalry of Colonel Joseph O. Shelby's Iron Brigade, and a brigade of Confederate-sympathizing Native Americans.
 A Union force commanded by Brigadier General James G. Blunt and spearheaded by Brigadier General Frederick Salomon began moving south to confront the Confederates.

 Cooper sent a scouting force to the Newtonia area on September 27.
 Commanded by Colonel Trezevant C. Hawpe, it was composed of the 31st Texas Cavalry Regiment and the 1st Cherokee Battalion.
 Hawpe determined that Newtonia, which was a communications hub, would be a good encampment and had his troops begin operating a grist mill to produce flour.
 After receiving Hawpe's appraisal of Newtonia's potential as a military base, Cooper ordered him to remain in Newtonia and reinforced him with Captain Joseph Bledsoe's Missouri Battery.
 On September 28, Hawpe was informed by local residents that Union troops were advancing towards Granby, which was about 7 miles away, but Confederate scouts found no evidence of this movement.
 Meanwhile, Union forces began concentrating in southwestern Missouri.
 On September 28, two brigades under Colonel William A. Weer and Salomon rendezvoused at Sarcoxie, which was over 10 miles from Newtonia; Colonel James Totten's division was expected to leave Springfield on September 29.